Employee Manual - Field Employees - English

 Moonlighting

-Use of any of the Company's equipment or materials on non-Company projects without the General Managers' permission is prohibited and will be treated as theft.
+Use of any Company equipment or materials on non-Company projects without the Director of Operations’ permission is prohibited and will be treated as theft.

-The Company feels that full mental and physical capabilities are hampered and diminished if a person attempts to hold down more than one job, therefore moonlighting is discouraged.
-Your job at East Coast Facilities, Inc. is your primary job, even if you are a seasonal employee.
-Therefore, we will not accommodate any alternate employment obligations which may fall on an evening or weekend, when shifts run late or into the weekends, due to inclement weather.
+The Company feels that full mental and physical capabilities are hampered if a person attempts to hold down more than one job; therefore, moonlighting is discouraged.
+Your job at ECF is your primary job.
+We will not accommodate alternate employment obligations that conflict with shifts, late hours, or weekends due to weather.

 Vacations

-The purpose of a vacation is to provide an annual rest period from work.
-Only full-time employees working greater than 2080 hours per year are eligible.
-The following guidelines have been set:
+The purpose of vacation is to provide an annual rest period.
+Only full-time employees are eligible for paid vacation.

 Paid Personal Time Off (PTO)